Snorkeling the Coral Triangle!

 Snorkeling in the Heart of the Coral Triangle!

-Throughout this 16-day journey (18 days overall), we will snorkel and explore many of the remarkable shallow marine habitats throughout this region to experience the incredible profusion of marine life that exists in the heart of the coral triangle.
-Focusing on the best snorkel sites of Flores, Alor, the Banda Islands, and Raja Ampat, each day will find us snorkeling an assortment of healthy, shallow coral gardens, narrow channels, black sand slopes, blue water mangroves, and seagrass meadows that serve as vital nurseries.
+Throughout this journey, we will snorkel many of the remarkable shallow marine habitats throughout this region to experience the incredible profusion of marine life that exists in the heart of the coral triangle.
+Focusing on the best snorkel sites of Flores, Alor, and the Banda Islands, each day will find us snorkeling an assortment of healthy, shallow coral gardens, narrow channels, black sand slopes, blue water mangroves, and seagrass meadows that serve as vital nurseries.
 According to the latest estimates, over the course of our trip we should be exposed to close to 2000 species of reef fish and many more thousands of invertebrates!

 ITINERARY

-The heart of the coral triangle snorkeling adventure begins and ends in Bali, Indonesia.
-We have one internal flight to Maumere and our return flight from Sorong to Bali – but please note this itinerary may be scheduled in reverse with the internal flights arriving in Sorong and departing Maumere.
-Our journey on the boat generally follows an east-northeastward route, stopping to visit several islands and island groups along our way (Alor, Banda Islands, Raja Ampat).
+The heart of the coral triangle snorkeling tour begins and ends in Jakarta, Indonesia.
+We have one internal flight to Kalabahi and our return flight from Ambon to Jakarta.
+Our journey on the boat generally follows an east-northeastward route, stopping to visit several islands and island groups along our way (Alor, Banda arc islands, Banda Islands, Ambon).
 The following is a general itinerary based on a combination of our own experiences in the area and that of the crew onboard our expedition vessel.
 Please note that this is a general itinerary and that weather, tides, and other unforeseen or unavoidable circumstances may affect the schedule at any time.

 Meals provided: D

-Arrive in Sanur, Bali check in at the group resort.
+Arrive in Jakarta, and check in at the group hotel, Sheraton Jakarta.
 Welcome dinner and trip orientation at the resort.
-Overnight Hyatt Regency.
+In the late evening, we fly to Kalabahi.
+Overnight Sheraton Jakarta.

 Meals provided: B,L,D